jamesdpli/terminal_commands_cheat_sheet/terminal_cheatsheet.md

     2. `mv my_file.txt ~/btna/coursework/week_01` will move the file from where it is to the specified file path in the second argument
  - `cp` will copy a file this is done like this `cp file_1.txt ~/bnta` this will copy the file "file_1.txt" into the bnta directory
  - `rm` will remove a named file or folder ... **BE CAREFUL WITH THIS ONE**
+  - `code` opens VScode, you can open a particular folder and or file in VScode by typing `code ~/btna` for example, this will open the btna folder in VScode
+  - `cat` displays contents of a file on the terminal, this is useful for when you want to display the contents of a .pub file when trying to retireve your SSH key
+  - `history 15` lists the last 15 commands in your terminal
  ---
  ## Flags
  ### There are many different flags used in the unix command line, bellow you will find some commonly used ones.